Skip to Content

 Deep inside the brilliantly quirky Viktor Wynd Museum of Curiosities, the Last Tuesday Society’s Absinthe Parlour is a world of alchemy and magic… in other words, the perfect place to have some weird and wonderful Halloween-y libations.

-You can also nab a ticket to the event series held in collaboration with Devil’s Botany – with a Meet the Maker Absinthe Tasting and Bitters Making Workshop on the 25th and a Halloween-themed Chocolate Absinthe Launch (and costume party) on the 29th October.
+You can also nab a ticket to the event series held in collaboration with Devil’s Botany – with an Absinthe tasting and bitters-making workshop on the 29th or a creepy seance night of storytelling and performance on the 23rd.

 Book your tickets here